 If you account for the maximum tax incentives, it’s only about $4,000 additional.

 Meanwhile, the price of solar equipment continues to steadily decline.
 Because of this, the cost of Solar in Maui today is very similar to what the price of solar was 4-5 years ago.
 It was financially savvy then, just as it is now.
 The only difference is that now you can get the added benefit of backing up your critical power circuits in the event of a power outage.

 In addition, there are some circumstances where a battery will not be needed In which case, your payback period will be reduced even further.

-Right now the average price of a Maui Solar PV system, with batteries, from Pacific Energy, is about $5,000 per kilowatt (as of January 2017).
+Right now the average price of a Maui Solar PV system, with batteries, from Pacific Energy, is usually about $5,000 per kilowatt (as of January 2019).
 For larger systems, the price is lower.

 Using a 4% national average increase in rates per year, a 10kw Solar PV system would save about $230,000 over 30 years.